BEAUTY Nails

 Oh pinky nail, it was nice knowing you.

 Removing the polish is the problem.
 So long as you aren’t picking, scrubbing, or otherwise scratching at your natural nails, polish can actually help!
 Polish can work as a layer of protection for your nails.
-It’s all about being careful, not about going polish free.

 8. Peel Off Base Coat

-And if, at the end of the day, you know you’ll never stop picking your nails, get a good peel off base coat.
+And if, at the end of the day, you know you’ll never stop picking your nails, get a good peel-off base coat.
 This way you’re removing your polish with as little damage as possible.
 And you still get that nail peel satisfaction.

 Love this article?
 For more beauty, style, travel, and trending topics check out The Luxury Spot on Facebook.
 Like us and we’ll love you back!